kollersamuel/bluestaq-elevator/README.md

 When contributing please continue to use the consistency standards set in place.
 To do this, ensure you have installed the development requirements.
 If so, run these commands (or run `. precommit.sh`):

-1. `python -m black .`
+1. `python -m black . -- quiet`, this will auto-format your code to match the black standards.
-2. `python -m isort .`
+2. `python -m isort . --quiet`, this will auto-sort imports to match the isort standards.
-3. `(echo -e "Pylint Report Generated: $(date -u +%Y-%m-%dT%H:%M:%S%Z):\n" && python -m pylint . --output-format=text) > pylint_results.txt`, this will generate a report with the current pylint rating of the code, and should be maintained at full marks.
+3. `(echo -e "Pylint Report Generated $(date -u +%Y-%m-%dT%H:%M:%S%Z):\n" && python -m pylint . --output-format=text) > linting_report.txt`, this will generate a report with the current pylint rating of the code, and should be maintained at full marks.
+4. `(echo -e "Coverage Report Generated $(date -u +%Y-%m-%dT%H:%M:%S%Z):\n" && python -m coverage run -m pytest -vv . && python -m coverage report -m) > testing_report.txt`, this will generate a report with the current coverage rating of the code, and should be maintained at close to full marks (>95%).

-The CI pipeline will check the formatting using these tools, in Python 3.11.
+The CI pipeline will check the linting and testing using these tools, in Python 3.11.

 Please update the CHANGELOG with any notable changes.